Oxonomy/viberra/README.md

 3. You open the Viberra web UI from any device and authenticate.
 4. Client and agent negotiate a WebRTC P2P connection.
 5. Once the tunnel is up, your terminal session flows directly between browser and agent.

 ---

-## Documentation

-Planned / recommended documentation structure:

-* **Getting Started** – installation, first agent, first remote connection
-* **Configuration** – environment variables, multi-agent setups, auth options
-* **Architecture** – control API, signaling, WebRTC, PTY handling
-* **Security** – threat model, E2EE details, recommended deployment patterns
-* **Self-hosting Guide** – running the full stack (API + agent + web) on your own infra
-* **CLI Reference** – commands and flags for `vibe` / `viberra` CLI

----

-## What's New

-Early-stage highlights:

-* **Alpha:**

-  * Initial WebRTC-based P2P terminal bridge
-  * Basic agent ↔ web client connectivity
-  * Simple session handling

-* **Next up:**

-  * Multi-session / multi-agent support
-  * Better mobile UX
-  * Fine-grained access controls and auditing
-  * More robust reconnect and resume behavior

-Update this section as releases ship (e.g. `v0.1.0`, `v0.2.0`, etc.).

----

-## Popular Use Cases

-Some ways Viberra can fit into real workflows:

-### Nudge long-running work from your phone

-You’ve got a long-running CLI agent working through a codebase on your dev machine.
-With Viberra, you:

-* open the web UI on your phone,
-* reconnect to the existing session,
-* check progress, tweak prompts, or kick off the next step.

-### Remote “one more tweak” to your agent

-You’re away from your main laptop but remember a small change your agent needs:

-* connect from a different machine,
-* attach to the same agent running on your dev box,
-* make the edit, run tests, ship.

-### Travel / low-trust device workflows

-Use Viberra as a way to:

-* keep all real work on your own hardware,
-* interact via an E2EE terminal from a browser on a temporary device,
-* avoid logging into SSH from that device entirely.

----